anttikekki/post-glacial-rebound-map/map-data-processing/README.md

    - [Node.js](https://en.wikipedia.org/wiki/Node.js) (only for V1 model).
 All versions are probably ok but tested only on v22.
    - [cURL](https://en.wikipedia.org/wiki/CURL) and [rsync](https://en.wikipedia.org/wiki/Rsync) are already included in all common Linux and MacOS versions.
 4. Quite a lot of free disk space:
-   - About 80 GB for NLS elevation model
+   - About 230 GB for NLS elevation model
-   - About 60 GB per calculation model per year for the temporary and result files
+   - About 200 GB per calculation model per year for the temporary and result files.
+For example model with 20 target years require 4000 GB disk space.
 5. Time :).
-Single model takes close to 1 hour per selected year to process on MacBook Pro M1 Max.
-Full model with 16 different years takes about 12 hours.
-Both models take about 24 hours.
+Single model takes close to 2 hour per selected year to process on MacBook Pro M1 Max.
+Full model with 20 different years takes about 40 hours.

 ### Required CLI tools installation